*This post may contain affiliate links. Please read our disclosure policy for more info.

 Forums are also a good place to check.
 The major one is Sprinter Source, which allows classified ads on a specific forum.

-Tips on buying a Sprinter van for sale online
+7 Tips on Buying a Sprinter Camper Van for Sale Online

 - Always go to see the van in person before sending any money to the seller